Elizabeth McMahon: High school career

+College career

-During McMahon's high school career she was ranked as the number three recruit in the United States.
-Hitting over 300 kills each season in high school, McMahon was named a two-time first-team All-Greater Miami Conference performer.
-She hurt her elbow in her senior year missing most of the season, but returning to complete the last month.
-She now holds the record for the most kills (1,086) at Lakota West High School.
-While just a college freshman she started in 34 out of 37 matches at right side, but got to play in all 37.
+While just a college freshman, she started in 34 out of 37 matches on the right side, though she got to play in all 37.
 McMahon had a dominating blocking presence in multiple big games during the 2011 season.
 She was named to the Big Ten All-Freshman team.
 McMahon started in 14 out of the 30 matches her sophomore season.
-In 2012, she led the team in blocks and second for kills with 400, which would turn out to be her college career high.
-During her junior season McMahon reached her 1,000th career kill against Northwestern.
-At the end of the season she was ranked 21st amongst all juniors and 124th amongst all active players in career kills.
-As a senior, McMahon started every match as outside hitter and ended the season with a total of 396 kills and 110 blocks.
-Her season also ended with her being ranked as 10th in the Big Ten for points per set and 13th in kills per set.
+In 2012, she led the team in blocks and was second for kills with 400, which would turn out to be her college career high.
+During her junior season, McMahon reached her 1,000th career kill against Northwestern.
+At the end of the season, she was ranked 21st amongst all juniors and 124th amongst all active players in career kills.
+As a senior, McMahon started every match as an outside hitter and ended the season with a total of 396 kills and 110 blocks.
+Her season also ended with her being ranked 10th in the Big Ten for points per set and 13th in kills per set.
 She was then awarded the Senior CLASS award because of her great achievements on the volleyball court, in the classroom, and in the community.
-McMahon was also named to the Academic All-Big Ten team her sophomore through senior year.
-McMahon made her professional debut on the U.S. Women's Volleyball National team at the 2017 Pan American Cup and became a gold medalist.
-She was then replaced, by a coaches decision, with Annie Drews, an outside/right-side hitter from Purdue for the following season.
+McMahon was also named to the Academic All-Big Ten team her sophomore through senior years.
+McMahon made her professional debut on the U.S. Women's National Volleyball Team at the 2017 Pan American Cup and became a gold medalist.
+She was then replaced, by a coach's decision, with Annie Drews, an outside/right-side hitter from Purdue, for the following season.

+Professional career

+After graduation, McMahon played with Valencianas de Juncos, of Juncos, Puerto Rico, for the remainder of the 2014/15 season.
+She spent the 2015/16 season with Hwaseong IBK Altos, of Hwaseong, South Korea.
+The team finished the regular season ranked number 1 in the league, though in the post-season they lost in the Finals, ending as runners-up.
+She then moved to Dresdner SC 1898, of Dresden, Germany, for 2016/17.
+Last, in 2017/18, she joined Volley Soverato, of Soverato, Italy, for her final season as a player.

+While playing with Hwaseong IBK Altos, she received the Korean V-League's awards for Best Opposite player, Best Spiker, and overall league MVP for the 2015–2016 season.
+She was also the league's #3 scorer on the season, with 727 points, and earned the Player of the Round accolade for both Rounds 4 and 5.

+Coaching career

+McMahon has been coaching with Troy Tanner's Tstreet Volleyball Club of Irvine, California, since 2019.